Getting Started

 edit-location-ha-dialog.png

-The Status column displays the current status of the location.
-The green check icon indicates the location is online and ready to accept deployments.
+The green check icon indicates the location is healthy and ready to accept deployments.

 location-status-column.png

-The following table describes the three possible system statuses for a location:
+The following table shows the possible statuses for the location health:

 Symbol